 Option 1: Use glDrawLine()

 You can draw some low level lines in OpenGL using a single call to glDrawLine().
 The problem you might run into is line aliasing.
-Instead of the image on the LEFT, you get the image on the RIGHT:
+Instead of the FIRST image, you get the SECOND image:

 Option 2: Use Core Graphics